Antony-Q/challenge-3/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-When I clikc the button, it will prompt to ask:
-    what length do i want the password to be? case sensitive?
-    include numbers?
-    special characters?